grandeurkoe/obsidian-vault/Data Structure and Algorithms/Big O/What is Big O.md

 This is also known as quadratic time.
 Here the number the operation will be square of the number of inputs.

-Common in algorithms with two nested loops.
+Common in algorithms with a nested loop.

 The performance is proportional to the square of the size of the input.